-Engagement and Events Coordinator
+Membership and Education Coordinator

 As our Engagement and Events Coordinator, Kelley oversees the membership process and is excited to welcome new members and guide them through the membership process.
 She uses her exceptional organizational skills to help with congregation-wide events and the many logistics involved with Yalla.
 Be sure say hello to Kelley when you see her around the building on Sunday mornings!